+NRESI NOTES

+Hello everyone,

+FROM THE RESEARCH MANAGER

+NRESi Bi-WEEKLY NEWS

+Dec 19, 2016 - Jan 6, 2017

-NRESi Bi-WEEKLY NEWS Nov 21 - Dec 2, 2016 A newsletter for faculty, staff, students and the community who participate in the Natural Resources & Environmental Studies Institute and NRES Graduate Programs NRESi NOTES FROM THE RESEARCH MANAGER Hello everyone, Well the first semester has flown by and the holiday season is upon us.
-As the last newsletter of 2016, I would like to take a moment to wish you all the best for a wondrous, joyous, and safe holiday season, and a happy, healthy, and prosperous 2017.
-See you all in the New Year.
-Al Wiensczyk, RPF Research Manager, NRESi UPCOMING EVENTS NRESi COLLOQUIUM Below is the tentative speaker line-up for the winter colloquium series starting on January 6, 2017.
+A newsletter for faculty, staff, students and the community who participate in the Natural Resources & Environmental Studies Institute and NRES Graduate Programs

+I hope that everyone had an enjoyable and restful holiday season and are back and ready to tackle a new semester.
+I would like to take this opportunity to thank Dr. Peter Jackson for all of his efforts and contributions to the Institute during his stint as the Acting NRESi Director while Dr. Darwyn Coxson was off on sabbatical; they were greatly appreciated.

+Al Wiensczyk, RPF Research Manager, NRESi

+UPCOMING EVENTS

+NRESi COLLOQUIUM

+Below is the tentative speaker line-up for the winter colloquium series starting on January 6, 2017.
 The January 6th colloquium talk is a special event which will be taking place at the Two Rivers Gallery in downtown Prince George.
 See page 2 for details on this event.
 The remaining lectures for the winter semester will be held in the Canfor Theatre-Room 6-213.

-TENTATIVE WINTER SEMESTER COLLOQUIUM SCHEDULE Presentation Date Tentative Presenter and/or Topic Jan 6, 2017 Art and Science for a Change: A special Art, Change, & Creativity NRESi Colloquium-Two Rivers Gallery Jan 13, 2017 The 'Paleo diet' and the archaeological evidence for the evolution of human diets.
+TENTATIVE WINTER SEMESTER COLLOQUIUM SCHEDULE

+Presentation Date Tentative Presenter and/or Topic

+Jan 6, 2017 Art and Science for a Change: A special Art, Change, & Creativity NRESi Colloquium-Two Rivers Gallery

+Jan 13, 2017 The 'Paleo diet' and the archaeological evidence for the evolution of human diets.
 Dr. Mike Richards, Simon Fraser University.

 Jan 20, 2017 The Resilience of Wildlife Tourism Operations to Environmental Change.
-Diana Kutzner, UNBC Jan 27, 2017 Mark Thompson, DWB Consulting Services Ltd. Feb 3, 2017 Dr. Laurence Smith, UCLA Feb 10, 2017 Dr. Matt Reudink, Thompson Rivers University, (TBC) Feb 24, 2017 Dr. Paul Kushner, University of Toronto Mar 3, 2017 Dr. Jim Pojar Mar 10, 2017 Dr. Lisa Wood, UNBC Mar 17, 2017 Andrew Adams, Hope Farms Mar 24, 2017 Dr. Evelyn Merrill, U of Alberta Mar 31, 2017 Dr. Michele Venter REMINDER: Share your information about recent publications, grants, and/or other honours you have received with NRESi newsletter subscribers via our bi-weekly newsletter.
-PLEASE EMAIL ALL INFORMATION AND MATERIAL TO: al.wiensczyk@unbc.ca UPCOMING EVENTS NRESi Colloquium/Field Art & Science for a Change: A Special Art, Change & Creativity NRESi Colloquium January 6, 2017 Two Rivers Gallery, Prince George.
+Diana Kutzner, UNBC

+Jan 27, 2017 Mark Thompson, DWB Consulting Services Ltd.

+Feb 3, 2017 Dr. Laurence Smith, UCLA

+Feb 10, 2017 Dr. Matt Reudink, Thompson Rivers University, (TBC)

+Feb 24, 2017 Dr. Paul Kushner, University of Toronto

+Mar 3, 2017 Dr. Jim Pojar

+Mar 10, 2017 Dr. Lisa Wood, UNBC

+Mar 17, 2017 Andrew Adams, Hope Farms

+Mar 24, 2017 Dr. Evelyn Merrill, U of Alberta

+Mar 31, 2017 Dr. Michele Venter

+REMINDER: Share your information about recent publications, grants, and/or other honours you have received with NRESi newsletter subscribers via our bi-weekly newsletter.

+PLEASE EMAIL ALL INFORMATION AND MATERIAL TO: al.wiensczyk@unbc.ca

+UPCOMING EVENTS

+NRESi Colloquium/Field Trip

+Art & Science for a Change: A Special Art, Change & Creativity NRESi Colloquium January 6, 2017

+Two Rivers Gallery, Prince George.